Ultimate HVAC estimating spreadsheet

 You have several options when it comes to finding an HVAC estimating spreadsheet:

-- Find a free one online (like this one).
+- Find a free HVAC estimate template (like this one).

 - Use construction estimating software.